 As a trans/non-binary person, I am fully committed to defending and advocating for all LGBTQIA people.
 California has been a leader in establishing LGBTQIA rights, and as someone who has experienced discrimination first-hand on both a personal and political basis, I intend to do everything in my power and through the power of the community to ensure that we protect LGBTQIA folks and gain full equality under the law.
 It is still legal in more than half of the states to fire someone because of their sexuality or gender identity.
 Furthermore, transgender individuals, particularly trans women of color, are being assaulted and murdered at an alarmingly disproportionate rate.
 The current Civil Rights laws in the United States do not protect LGBTQIA individuals.
 If elected, I intend to put forth legislation that will secure the protections of LGBTQIA people in law.
-We have been ignored for so long, but we cannot and will not be ignored, disregarded, or treated like second-class citizens anymore.
+We have been ignored for so long, but we cannot and will not be ignored, disregarded, or erased anymore.

-There has never been a transgender representative in the U.S. House of Representatives or Senate.
+There has never been a trans representative in the U.S. House of Representatives or Senate.
 How we can we trust that our elected officials are representing us when we aren't even included in the conversation?
 Representation matters.

 ICE has destroyed families and communities.
 It is beyond hypocritical for a nation established and built by immigrants to deny immigrants a fair opportunity for citizenship, and in many cases, simply sanctuary in the United States.
 Mexico, our close and friendly neighbor, has been vilified by our government.
 Families and children are being held in cages by our current government officials.
 We cannot and will not tolerate this.
 This is unjust, inhumane, and antithetical to American values.
 We need to abolish our current detention system and ICE, and restore dignity to all humans seeking to come to the United States.

 We cannot claim to be the greatest nation in the world while ignoring one of the most vulnerable groups of people here at home -people experiencing homelessness.
 We are leaving far too many of our own on the streets without access to adequate resources or shelter.
 In the past year, homelessness increased 12% in LA County and 16% in the City of LA.
-In certain parts of CA-28, homelessness increased 40%.
-Alleviating homelessness is important to me because it disproportionately affects people of color and LGBTQIA people.
-40% of homeless youth identify as LGBTQIA!
+In certain parts of CA-30, homelessness increased 40%.
+Alleviating homelessness is important to me because it disproportionately affects people of color and LGBTQIA people and 40% of homeless youth identify as LGBTQIA!